 Power

-The explosive system shall make use of the available voltage and current supplies from the power subsystem to produce power pulses of suitable size, duration and timing for each of the functions.
+The explosive subsystem shall make use of the available voltage and current supplies from the power subsystem to produce power pulses of suitable size, duration and firing sequence for each of the functions.

 The firing pulse requirements in Table 4-4 row 5 and Table 4-6 row 1 shall apply for EEDs and laser initiators respectively.